-- (i) The primary responsibility for preventing misuse of funds rests with the management of banks.
-For the purpose, highest standards of integrity and efficiency are imperative in urban banks which are the trustees of public money.
-The banks should, therefore, take appropriate steps to review and tighten their internal administration and control measures so as to eliminate the scope for misuse/diversion of funds and malpractices. - (ii) Banks should take serious view of instances of misuse of power, corruption and other malpractices indulged by the members of staff and erring staff members should be given punishments befitting the seriousness of the irregularity.
-Light punishments such as issue of warning, stoppage of increments, transfer, etc. may not prove a deterrent in all cases.
-Quick disposal of enquiries by the banks and award of deterrent punishment would be necessary in all such cases, The Board should take more active interest in these matters.
+(i) The primary responsibility for preventing misuse of funds rests with the management of banks.
+UCBs should, therefore, take appropriate steps to review and tighten their internal administration and control measures so as to eliminate the scope for misuse / diversion of funds and malpractices.

+(ii) Banks should take serious view of instances of misuse of power, corruption and other malpractices indulged by the members of staff and erring staff members should be given punishments befitting the seriousness of the irregularity.
+Quick disposal of enquiries by the banks and award of deterrent punishment would be necessary in all such cases.

-4.8 Annual Review of Advances
+Annual Review of Advances

-For an effective monitoring of the advances, it is imperative for the banks to undertake an exercise for review of the advances on a regular basis.
+4.8 For an effective monitoring of the advances, it is imperative for the banks to undertake an exercise for review of the advances on a regular basis.
 Apart from the usual objective of such a review of assessing the quality of operation, safety of funds, etc. the review should specifically attempt to make an assessment of the working capital requirements of the borrower based on the latest data available, whether limits continue to be within the need-based requirements and according to the bank's prescribed lending norms.

-4.9 Valuation of properties-empanelment of valuers:
+Valuation of properties-empanelment of valuers

-It has been observed that different banks follow different policies for valuation of properties and appointment of valuers for the purpose.
-The issue of correct and realistic valuation of fixed assets owned by banks and that accepted by them as collateral for a sizable portion of their advances portfolio assumes significance in view of its implications for correct measurement of capital adequacy position of banks.
-Banks are therefore advised to put in place a system/procedure for realistic valuation of fixed assets and also for empanelment of valuers for the purpose as per the guidelines given at Annex II.
+4.9 The issue of correct and realistic valuation of fixed assets owned by banks and that accepted by them as collateral for a sizable portion of their advances portfolio assumes significance in view of its implications for correct measurement of capital adequacy position of banks.
+UCBs are, therefore, advised to put in place a system / procedure for realistic valuation of fixed assets and also for empanelment of valuers for the purpose as per guidelines given at Annex 1.